fivegrant/tcp_file_transfer/README.md

 ## Design
 The file transfer system uses the following components:
 - `delivery.sh` - Takes user input and executes either `client.py` or `host.py`
+- `protocol.sh` - Provides a developer interface for the protocol
 - `client.py` - Send file(s) to specified IP
 - `host.py` (server) - Listens for message from `client.py` and saves the file(s) contents